 A mixture of contemporary and retro imagery here with another round up of my recent Flickr favourites.
-Here’s the notes on this selection:
+Here are the notes on this selection:

 See a full set of Vangel’s work at http://ajourneyroundmyskull.blogspot.com/2010/10/black-cradle-of-bright-life.html

 3rd top: Matthew Leibowitz – “Apollo – The first moon landing is merely a prelude to future space launchings.
 Future astronauts will explore constellations.”
 Photomontage Graphic for American defense contractor General Dynamics, this dates from 1965.
 See more from this set at the full post over at Aqua-Velvet.com originally spotted via another excellent Flickr Stream that of: junkyard.dogs

 4th top: “The Green Lady” a Vladimir Tretchikoff contemporary tribute by Manchester based Illustrator Stan Chow.
 I’m a big fan of Stans work and in particular his gorgeous Adobe Illustrator portraiture, a really confident style with subtle shapes and colouring – excellent stuff!
 See more at: http://stanleychow.bigcartel.com/ and here: http://www.stanleychow.co.uk/.
 Just to jog your memory the original Green Lady looks like this which was once (60s/70’s) one of the worlds most popular reproduced paintings.

 5th top: “The Worlds of Theodore Sturgeon” SF Book Cover Art dating from 1972, by David Meltzer.
 This unusual illustration caught my eye and I was thinking the sinister river of demon-eyed wolf heads would make a pretty cool tattoo – spewing down the back from the nape of one’s neck? erm, just a thought!
 I probably won’t be getting it done… Via Flickr user: Jim Linwood